webdados/Shop-as-Client/readme.txt

 = Is this plugin compatible with the new WooCommerce block-based Cart and Checkout? =

+Yes, in beta only on the Free version from version 3.5 onwards.

+Known limitations:

+* Only core WooCommerce fields are saved to the customer user if the `shop_as_client_update_customer_data` filter is set to true;
+* No warning about the lack of information on the “Order Received” / “Thank You” page on WooCommerce 7.8.1 and above;
+* Report to us if you find more limitations, using the [support forum](https://wordpress.org/support/plugin/shop-as-client/);

-For now, only with the [PRO add-on](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/?utm_source=wordpress.org&utm_medium=link&utm_campaign=shopasclient_woocommerce_plugin) and using the [User Switching](https://wordpress.org/plugins/user-switching/) integration.
+You can also use the Blocks Checkout on the [PRO add-on](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/?utm_source=wordpress.org&utm_medium=link&utm_campaign=shopasclient_woocommerce_plugin) using the [User Switching](https://wordpress.org/plugins/user-switching/) integration.

-We’re working to make it 100% compatible in the near future.
+We’re working to make it 100% compatible shortly.

 = Can I contribute with a translation? =